AURES Holdings: History

 The firm's parent company, the Dutch AAA Auto Group N.V., went on the stock exchanges in Prague and Budapest in September 2007, with an initial price per share of CZK 55.
 Trading in the company's shares ended in the summer of 2013, when the company offered to buy back the shares for CZK 23.30 per share.
 Since 2014, the majority owner of the group has been a British-Polish private equity fund, Abris Capital Partners, which gradually acquired a 100% share for €220 million (about CZK 6 billion), roughly CZK 95 per share.
 Following the share buy-out, the Abris fund became the 100% owner of the group in June 2015.
 The companies in the group were then brought together in an international merger; the company's headquarters moved to the Czech Republic and the name changed to AAA Auto International a.s. and changed again to AURES Holdings, a.s. on 1 March 2018.

 In 2016, he firm was ranked 48 in the "Czech TOP 100" listing (ranked by revenue).
 According to the audited earnings for 2016, it reported sales of €276,000,000 and sold 68,772 cars.

+On 12 December 2025, AURES Holdings announced that EP Equity Investment, an investment firm led by Daniel Křetínský, will acquire 100% stake in AURES.